Johnny the Fox: Album release and tour

-Johnny the Fox was released in October 1976, and reached No.11 in the UK charts.
-The single "Don't Believe a Word" reached No.12 in the UK and No.2 in Ireland.
+Johnny the Fox was released on October 16th 1976, and reached No.11 on the UK Albums Chart.
+The single "Don't Believe a Word" reached No.12 on the UK Singles Chart and No.2 on the Irish Singles Chart.
 Thin Lizzy toured the UK during October and November, supported by American band Clover, led by Huey Lewis.
 The tour was successful enough that an extra date was added at the Hammersmith Odeon in November.
-There was also a successful appearance on Rod Stewart's BBC TV show in the UK, where Thin Lizzy upstaged their host by playing live, whereas Stewart mimed.
+There was also a successful appearance on Rod Stewart's BBC TV special A Night on the Town in the UK, where Thin Lizzy upstaged their host by playing live, whereas Stewart mimed.

 The tour was scheduled to continue in the US in late November, but was cancelled after Robertson suffered a hand injury in a fight at the Speakeasy Club in London.
-Robertson's friend Frankie Miller was about to be attacked with a glass bottle by the Gonzalez guitarist Gordon Hunte, and Robertson tried to intervene.
+Robertson's friend Frankie Miller was about to be attacked with a glass bottle by the Gonzalez guitarist Gordon Hunte and Robertson tried to intervene.
 The bottle cut his hand, badly damaging an artery and a nerve, preventing him from playing guitar effectively for several months.
 The tour was postponed until January 1977, when Thin Lizzy began a three-month US tour opening for Queen with Gary Moore standing in for Robertson.